Virginia's 39th House District

 - Continue to try to build a coalition to change the school funding formula;

-- Recognize that densely-populated Fairfax County should be a city;
+- Recognize that densely-populated Fairfax County should have the same taxing powers as a city;

 - Increase public school funding statewide.

 Each teacher deserves an opportunity to teach, not just manage.
 I will continue to work hard to ensure a top-quality, sound academic and vocational education by attracting and keeping quality teachers and raising teacher salaries.
 Virginia's average salary currently ranks 33rd among the 50 states, while Maryland is 7th.

 Especially after seeing the difference that smaller classes made when I visited Project Excel schools within the 39th District, I've been convinced smaller class sizes are critical.
 Academic performance definitely improves.
 Perhaps equally important, smaller classes make it possible to actively involve all the kids.
 By the time they reach adolescence these kids will have a well-established sense of belonging and acceptance, under-cutting much of the initial appeal of gangs and reducing dropouts.

 While students, teachers, and schools must be held accountable, being able to use rapidly-changing technology throughout his/her life will depend upon a student’s ability to engage in structured thinking and analysis.
 Higher standards must not stop with rote memory.
 We need to continue to reduce over emphasis on test-taking that started when we eliminated 5 of 22 state-required tests in 2014.
 In 2015, we approved 3rd though 8th graders retaking a test, as high school students can, if the student passed the class and only narrowly failed the state test.

 - Virginia SOL tests should target remedial help and not be the sole measure used to deny school accreditation or to fail a student;

 - Any federal program should honor state tests that are more demanding;

 - Special education students should be tested based on their Individual Education Program;